sap-tutorials/sap-build-process-automation/tutorials/spa-custom-variables-vertical/spa-custom-variables-vertical.md

     <!-- border -->![CGV](dt003.png)

     > In case you have more data types to create, you can use the Excel file import option.
-The link to the document is [here.](x)

 4. Close the tab.